Lee is a Social Anthropology graduate with a master’s degree in Management who has a penchant for the written word.

 Moral Reasoning vs. Legal Reasoning

 Judgments about beauty and art, like moral and legal reasoning, rely on conceptual frameworks that integrate facts and values.
-Judgment about art is made when an appeal to aesthetic reasoning is exercised to defend or criticize value statements, using one or more of the eight value principles.
+Judgment about art is made when an appeal to aesthetic reason is exercised to defend or criticize value statements, using one or more of the eight value principles.
 One, objects are aesthetically valuable if they have a meaning or teach something true.
 This framework identifies value in art that fulfills a cultural or social function by teaching that non-art cannot provide.
 Secondly, Objects are aesthetically valuable if they express the values of the culture they arise in, or the artists who made them; this distinguishes value in art that fulfills cultural or social functions.
 Third, Objects are aesthetically valuable if they can lead to social change.
-It perceives value with art’s ability to fulfill cultural or social functions.
+It perceives value with art’s ability to perform cultural or social functions.
 The social change is an improvement, although not widely recognized at first.
 Fourth is that objects are aesthetically valuable if it address the audience’s pleasure—it contributes to the happiness, connecting value with a thing’s ability to produce a type of psychological experience.
-Fifth, objects are aesthetically valuable if it gives audience certain emotions that are valued—emotions that are not daily occurrences, but are valued for awakening the people.
-Sixth, objects are aesthetically valuable if it produce a special non-emotional experience that comes only from art, such as the feeling of autonomy, or, the willing suspension of disbelief.
-Here, the aesthetic value comes down to the production of a certain subjective state, and as in the above, connects to a function of art.
-Objects are aesthetically valuable if they possess a special aesthetic form such as beauty, unity, or organization.
+Fifth, objects are aesthetically valuable if it gives audience certain emotions that are valued—feelings that are not daily occurrences, but are valued for awakening the people.
+Sixth, objects are aesthetically valuable if it produce an exceptional non-emotional experience that comes only from art, such as the feeling of autonomy, or, the willing suspension of disbelief.
+Here, the aesthetic value comes down to the production of a particular subjective state, and as in the above, connects to a function of art.
+Objects are aesthetically valuable if they possess a unique aesthetic form such as beauty, unity, or organization.
 In its’ significant form, the art object is valuable for itself, not for function.
 Lastly, Objects are aesthetically valuable because of features that no reasons can determine, and no argument can establish the aesthetic value or valueless.
 This principle corresponds to moral subjectivism in the view that an object is aesthetically valuable if someone values it (Moore and Parker, 473-477).

 As in moral and legal reasoning, in reasoning about art we appeal to more than one principle or framework in a single argument, though not always.
 An aesthetic argument describes features of a work that are relevant and descriptively true to a principle.